 - Compose and format your signature as desired.
 Note that numerous formatting functions are available from the

 - Click .
-Make sure "HTML files" is selected, and then specify a file name and click .
+Choose where to save your HTML file.
+Make sure Save as Type : "HTML files" is selected, and then specify a file name and click .

 - Close the message window and discard the message without saving.

 - Open the Account Settings and select the email account in the panel on the left.

 - Check Attach the signature from a file, click and navigate to the file you created.

 To include an image file from your local computer in a signature, follow the steps above to create an HTML signature.
 When you are composing the signature contents, though, use themenu option to specify the desired image.